aaronpdennis/congress-maps/README.md

 npm install
 ```

-Next steps:
+Next steps are to:

+1. setup Mapbox account environment variables
-1. make a directory to store the data files you'll be creating
+2. make a directory to store the data files you'll be creating
 2. use `wget` to download district boundaries from the US Census
 3. `unzip` that file
 4. convert the districts shapefile to GeoJSON